jjessicahorton/jjessicahorton/README.md

 - A Medical Office Assistant at UNC Health's [AppInternal Medicine](https://www.unchealthappalachian.org/locations/profile/appinternal-medicine/)
 - A prospective Data Scientist in the making!

-Right now, I am currently working on my first Data Science project thanks to the hardworking scientists who have created and maintain [FlyWire](https://flywire.ai/).
+Right now, I am currently working on my first Data Science project that has all been made possible thanks to the hardworking scientists who have created and maintain [FlyWire](https://flywire.ai/).
 I am very excited about it, and I'm looking forward to sharing my work here soon!

 Thanks so much for checking out my page.
 I'm glad you're here!